 The Needles District of Canyonlands National Park does not get enough credit.
 Somehow the Needles have remained untouched and unnoticed by visitors who are dead set on exploring the more popular Island in the Sky District.

-We spent three weeks road tripping around southern Utah and still our day spent hiking in the Needles was one of our favorite adventures.
+We spent three weeks on an Arizona-Utah road trip, and still, our day spent hiking in the Needles was one of our favorite adventures.
 Hiking Elephant Hill, Chesler Park, and Druid Arch Trail gives hikers a little bit of everything: hoodoos, pinnacles, narrow canyons, slickrock, caves, and arches.

 The best part?
 There’s nearly no one there.

-With the route offering views and solitude, it’s easy to see why Elephant Hill, Chesler Park, and Druid Arch Trail is the best hike in the Needless District.
+With the route offering views and solitude, it’s easy to see why Elephant Hill, Chesler Park, and Druid Arch Trail are the best hike in the Needless District.

-I would go as far to say it’s the best hike in all of Canyonlands National Park.
+I would go as far as to say it’s the best hike in all of Canyonlands National Park.
+Period.

 In this guide, I will cover why you should make the drive to the Needless District, the best hike in the Needles, what to expect, and everything you need to know before visiting.